Torvaney/wingback/README.md

 > Testing team strength models in Python

 Because it's backtesting... gettit?
-Wing _back_?
-I'll show myself out.
+Wing _back_? ...
+Yeah, I'll show myself out.

 ## Usage

+### Initial setup

+This project is built on top of [`understat-db`](https://github.com/Torvaney/understat-db).
+The initial setup is the same.

 The simplest way to get started is to populate a local database with `docker-compose`.